How To Create a Cartoon Avatar from a Photo

 Cartoon Avatar Creations Without a Photo

 Another option you may want to check out is a cartoon avatar creator.
-These apps normally don’t require a photo beforehand, but if you want to, you can pick various options to make the character look more like you.
+These apps don’t require a photo or any artistic ability, and let you pick and choose the features that best represent you.

 There are character creators for different artistic styles.
-Try Cartoon Maker – Avatar Creator by Picfix Art Studio for generic cartoon avatars.
+Try Cartoon Maker – Avatar Creator by Picfix Art Studio for generic cartoon avatars that kind of remind us of the Wii-moji.
 If you prefer anime characters, you may want to check out Avatar Maker: Anime by Avatars Makers Factory.
 And of course, apps like Bitmoji have an internal cartoon creator.

 Cartoon avatar creators are convenient if you want a simple representation of you that isn’t really your photo.
-Avatars like these may come in handy when you need one for public forums or other online places where you want to keep your identity a secret.
+Avatars like these may come in handy when you need one for public forums or other online places where you want to keep your identity a secret, but still want to express your real and true self.

 There are also some websites you can use to cartoonize yourself – we wrote a tutorial article on websites where you can cartoon yourself for free!
 If you’d rather do a faceswap, we’ve got an article on face swap apps for Android and if you’d rather swap something else, we can show you how to change genders on Bitmoji.

-Cartoon creators and artsy photo editors may put a unique spin on an otherwise bland photo.
-Keep in mind that you may already have the means to do this on your smartphone.
+Cartoon creators and artsy photo editors may put a variety of unique spins on an otherwise “regular” photo.
+Just check out all the different versions of Random Internet Guy we created today!
+While exploring all of the options can be incredibly fun (and a great way to while away the hours), keep in mind that you may already have the means to do this on your smartphone.

 Many camera apps have “artistic” filters that you can use on existing photos.
 Rather than downloading another app, you may want to check to see if you already have these capabilities.
 You’re more likely to have these types of filters if you have a different camera app than the one that came with your phone.